 WAVE WASH also includes other Fine Arts groups from around DD2 like the ARHS and FDHS Bands, Strings, Chorus along with our groups from SHS.
 The number of groups participating changes year to year.
 Our goal is always to wash 1000 cars collectively that day.
 We list tag numbers of cars washed for authenticity and reporting.

 Is this student credit?
 No, this fundraiser goes to the general fund and is required of every member of the marching band.
-Just like other groups have requirements to sell a certain number of ads for the football program or sell a certain number of programs at football games, our students are required to all get at TOTAL of 25 cents in pledges or the equivalent, based on our washing 1000 cars.
+Just like other groups have requirements to sell a certain number of ads for the football program or sell a certain number of programs at football games, our students are asked to get a total of 10 cents in pledges or the equivalent, based on our washing 1000 cars.

 Who washes the cars?